 Studies need to be completed to determine the adequacy of reserve requirements for Nevada.
 These studies need to be probabilistic in nature and take into consideration numerous factors including intra-Nevada transmission constraints, transmission import and export limits, and organized wholesale market structure.
 Under a restructured electricity market should ECI be approved, the regulated utility will no longer be responsible for generation development but will continue to be responsible for the development of transmission and distribution facilities to deliver electricity to consumers within its designated service area.
-Thus, reserve margins should be appropriate for Nevada-specific circumstances.
-With regard to resource adequacy, the TWG recommended, assuming an organized wholesale market is established and functioning prior to opening a competitive retail market, that the PUCN continue to establish planning reserve margin requirements and ensure compliance with the wholesale market operators' resource adequacy requirements through the existing integrated resource planning process until a competitive retail market is established.
-Once a competitive retail market is established, Nevada should continue to establish planning reserve margin requirements but the existing integrated resource planning process will need to be replaced with a process that ensures retail providers secure adequate resources.
+Reserve margins should be appropriate for Nevada specific circumstances.